Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% endhighlight_lowest_value_in_row %}

 ## Gallop Intersection
-This are queries where gallop intersection dominates, so the difference between naive and simd are very close (most of the difference is due to noise).
+These are queries where gallop intersection dominates, so the difference between naive and simd is very close (most of the difference is due to noise).

 {% highlight_lowest_value_in_row %}
 Query | Simd | Naive | Meilisearch | Meilisearch (Original) | Results | Results (Meilisearch) | Performance gain